Dzithendo31/Maze-Solving-Algorithm/README.md

 - proper in depth image
 - what i want to do is draw a line in the correct path start will a simple image

+Introduction to the Sqaure Class

+and the Checking of balck

+i had the idea but i needed auto save